dw511214992/code-generation-document/README.md

-# Code Generation Document
+# SDK Generation Document

-This document targets on describing the workflow and designs of code generation pipeline.
+This document targets on describing the workflow and designs of sdk generation pipeline.

-## Code Generation Work Flow
+## SDK Generation Work Flow

 The pipeline can run in 3 kinds of ways: ad-hoc, CI and release.

 ### ad-hoc
-ad-hoc means running the code generation pipeline in one time.
+ad-hoc means running the sdk generation pipeline in one time.
 The pipeline generates codes, builds the generated codes, run tests and upload the generated codes and package to storage account, which can be viewed by customer.

 The following is the workflow:
 ![ad-hoc](images/adhoc.jpg)